ngxs/store/docs/concepts/select.md

 }
 ```

-then you can use `store.select` and evaluate the lazy funxtion using the `rxjs` `map` pipeline function.
+then you can use `store.select` and evaluate the lazy function using the `rxjs` `map` pipeline function.

 ```TS
 import { Store } from '@ngxs/store';